-A Word on Why you Should Buy Cheese at Costco
+A Word on Why You Should Buy Cheese at Costco

 Costco cheese, also known as Kirkland Signature shredded or grated cheese, is better and cheaper than brand-name cheese at your local grocery store or even at Costco, so much so that it’s the first item on all the MUST-buy from Costco lists on the internet.
 This has led many digital media publishers to speculate about why Costco’s cheese is so cheap.